 Your choices for correcting your astigmatism and near or farsightedness may seem daunting.
 But the team at Jacksonville Eye Center will walk you through each option, along with the various pluses and minuses with each, so that you’ll feel comfortable choosing the best solution for your eyes.

-What Happens If An astigmatism Is Left Untreated?
+What Happens If astigmatism Goes Untreated?

 Astigmatism doesn’t usually change or worsen.
 But it doesn’t improve either.
 So, if you know you have astigmatism but opt not to correct the refractive errors, you’ll have to deal with continual eye strain, possible headaches, and you’ll find you’re squinting quite a bit.